tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Mint an NFT

-<p>The <code>MintNftExpress</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using <b>NTF Express</b> with the pre-built smart contract provided by Tatum.
+The <code>MintNftExpress</code> schema lets you mint NFTs on BNB Smart Chain, Celo, Ethereum, Harmony, Klaytn, and Polygon using <b>NTF Express</b> with the pre-built smart contract provided by Tatum.
-For more information, see "Use the pre-built smart contract provided by Tatum to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.</p>
+For more information, see "Use the pre-built smart contract provided by Tatum to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.

 ### Example